Bernband: Reception

 Critics praised Bernband for its sense of scale and atmosphere.
 Shaun Prescott of PC Gamer praised the game for its "oddly hypnotic experience", stating that the lack of guidance and direction and minimal interface add to "the sense of place".
 Jack de Quidt for Vice praised the memorable design of the city Pff as an "alien city that glitters and rumbles and opens itself out to you in a warren of corridors and plazas."
 Writing for Boing Boing, Rob Beschizza stated "Bernband toys with a grim but playful tradition of surreal possibility hidden in impassive urban forms, where ducts and serviceways are the fairy portals offering glimpses of the labyrinth, the places waiting to be remembered."
 Chris Priestman of Kill Screen stated that the game was a "highly accomplished multiplex of connected dark future-city scenes," praising the game for its realism and stating "Bernbands city is interconnected in a way (that) feels believable, like a proper bizarre city."
-Gracie Lu Straznickas stated the game typified an emerging genre of "slice of life" games as titles that "offer a contained world" with a "focus on daily life" and contain no overarching goals or objectives that "demonstrate the concept of exploration without destination."Bernband received significant prise from the outlet Rock Paper Shotgun as one of the best games of 2014 and of all time.
+Gracie Lu Straznickas stated the game typified an emerging genre of "slice of life" games as titles that "offer a contained world" with a "focus on daily life" and contain no overarching goals or objectives that "demonstrate the concept of exploration without destination."Bernband received praise from the outlet Rock Paper Shotgun as one of the best games of 2014 and of all time.
 In the initial review for the publication, Alice O'Connor praised the game's impressionistic approach, stating "The lo-fi look, a forced low-res filter, blown-out sound, and simple AI drag Bernband so far into the abstract and imagination that it feels real and exciting."
 The website proceeded to name the game as one of the "best of 2014", stating "Bernband is impressive over and above other walking simulators because it wrings atmosphere and a strong sense of place from such a small number of pieces," stating " it sucks you in and takes you to that place with music, lighting, and a pixellated filter that turns rough edges into an aesthetic."
 In 2019, the website named the game as one of the "greatest PC games of the 2010s", and in 2022, the website named the game as the 20th greatest game of all time.